Skip to main contentSkip to main navigationSkip to footer content

 Yes, you can go back into the system and edit any of your contact information.

-SCC can send messages to any device that can receive text messages (SMS) through cellular service, including many cellular telephones, some text pagers, Blackberries, and some wireless PDAs.
+SCC can send messages to any device that can receive text messages (SMS) through cellular service, including cell phones, some text pagers, Blackberries, and some wireless PDAs.

-For inclement weather notices, you may call the college at 636-922-8000, or view the announcements section on the home page of the college website.
-The college also will contact local media with inclement weather announcements as soon as possible but cannot guarantee what times they will appear on radio or television stations.
+Inclement weather notices will be posted on the SCC website homepage, but you may also call the college at 636-922-8000.
+The college also will contact local media with inclement weather notices, but we cannot guarantee how quickly they will be announced on radio and television stations.
 For more information, view Inclement Weather Guidelines.

-No. This system will not be used to deliver any type of advertising content or non-essential notifications.
+No. This system will never be used to deliver any type of advertising content or non-essential notification.

-There is no cost to sign up.
-The only charges you incur would be the normal fees charged by your cellular service provider for receiving text messages.
+There is no cost to enroll in this service from the college.
+The only charges you may incur are fees charged by your cellular service provider for receiving text messages.

-You also have the option to sign up to receive alerts by email.
-Text alerts are just one of the communication channels used by SCC in the event of an emergency.
-The emergency alert system is not replacing SCC's other methods of communication; it is simply enhancing the college's options for distributing information rapidly.
-For more information, visit the SCC website.
+You may opt to receive alerts by email.
+Text messaging alerts are just one of the channels used by SCC in the event of an emergency.
+Text alerts will not replace SCC's other methods of communication; they simply supplement the college's existing emergency communications.

 You can enroll up to two cellular numbers in SCC's Emergency Alert System.